unionai-oss/pandera/docs/source/checks.rst

 argument and should output a boolean or a boolean Series.

 .. code:: python

    schema = DataFrameSchema({"column1": Column(Int, Check(lambda s: s <= 10))})

-Multiple checks can be applied to a column as i n
+Multiple checks can be applied to a column:

 .. code:: python